verdaux/BookNotes/Phrases/Impressors 7.md

 - [ ] How do we tell the sea that we are drowning on land?
 - [ ] You go your way.
 I'll go your way too. - Leonard Cohen, book of longings.
 - [ ] You are still my most favourite, most painful story to tell.
+- [ ] I am nowhere.
+I have left my world behind, and have not yet found another.
+That is the tragic adventure.
+I have departed but not yet arrived. - Jean Marie G Le Clezio ,The book of flights,